 Common Sense was remarkable simply because it laid out the case for independence in a clear and forthright way.
-Paine did not talk in abstractions or use complex constitutional theories; instead he provided numerous practical reasons why the ties connecting England and America should be severed.
+Paine did not talk in abstractions or use complex constitutional theories; instead, he provided numerous practical reasons why the ties connecting England and America should be severed.
 Paine suggested it was nonsensical that a continent like America should be governed by an island like England.
 The American colonies were not wholly or even mainly ‘English’; they were composed of peoples from all over the world.
 America was too economically reliant on Europe, so any European war would cause damage and suffering in America.
-The distance between England and America made effective government from London an impossibility.
+The distance between England and America made close government from London an impossibility.
 The British parliament was supposed to be a ‘check’ on the power of the king, but the current parliament was itself corrupt.
 Government is inherently bad and there should be less of it, not more.
 Kings are expected to know their country yet they live an isolated life in palaces and royal courts, cut off from the people they rule.
 The fate of Charles I, beheaded during the English Civil War, has not made kings more just, only more cautious and subtle about how they wield their power.

 This combination of clear reasoning and accessible language struck a chord with many colonists and thrust Paine into the spotlight as a polemicist.
-More than 100,000 copies of Common Sense were printed in 1776, most of them flooding around the thirteen colonies as the war unfolded in Massachusetts and New York.
+More than 100,000 copies of Common Sense were printed in 1776, most of them distributed around the 13 colonies as the war unfolded in Massachusetts and New York.
 Those who were semi-literate or unable to read at all still heard Paine’s resonant arguments: volunteers read it to town meetings, Continental Army officers read excerpts to their enlisted men, and priests read sections to their congregations (often supported by relevant Biblical parables).
 Paine’s seminary pamphlet helped ease doubts about independence; what had once been an idea too radical to contemplate now made perfect sense to those who read Common Sense and accepted its arguments.
 In a climate of dissent, rebellion and war, Paine’s writing helped to ease doubts and clarify the goal of a people in revolution.